shawnallen/enjoyable/README.md

 the key you want to map it for.
 Then press the ▶ button and switch back to your game.
 For more details, Enjoyable has a in-application manual available in Help Viewer via `⌘?`.

+Enjoyable works by sending input events, like keypresses and mouse movement, to other applications on your Mac.
+In order for Enjoyable to properly function with more recent versions of macOS, you must enable Enjoyable via the Accessibility option in the Privacy pane of Security & Privacy preferences.

+To open this pane on your Mac, choose Apple menu > System Preferences, click Security & Privacy, click Privacy, then select the Accessibility option from the list.

 ## Requirements